 The Correlation Of Aerobic Exercise And Academic Achievement

 Aerobic exercise is proven to help kids academically in school.
 The evidence is overwhelming in support of running for more than just health and fitness.
-Running and some other forms of aerobic exercise help the brain function with more clarity.
+Running and other forms of aerobic exercise help the brain function more clearly.

-positive correlation between aerobic exercise (running) and learning.
+A strong positive correlation exists between aerobic exercise (running) and learning.
 Aerobic

 exercise increases circulation in the body and improves brain functions